 Some children with pauciarticular JRA have special proteins in the blood called antinuclear antibodies (ANAs).
 They are more likely to get eye disease, such as iritis (inflammation of the iris, the colored part of the eye) or uveitis (inflammation of the inner eye).
 These children need to get regular eye exams by an ophthalmologist, a doctor who specializes in eye diseases.

 Many children with pauciarticular disease outgrow JRA by adulthood.
 Still, eye problems can continue, and joint symptoms may come back in some people.

-About 30% of all children with JRA have polyarticular disease, in which five or more joints are affected.
+About 30% of all children with JRA have this type, which affects five or more joints.
 The small joints, such as those in the hands and feet, are most commonly involved.
-However, the disease may also affect large joints.
+But it can also affect large joints.

-Along with joint swelling, the systemic form of JRA is characterized by fever and a light pink rash.
-This type of JRA may affect internal organs such as the heart, liver, spleen, and lymph nodes.
+The classic signs of this type are joint swelling, fever, and a light pink rash.
+It may affect organs such as the heart, liver, spleen, and lymph nodes.

-A small percentage of these children with systemic JRA develop arthritis in many joints.
-They may have severe arthritis that continues into adulthood.
+A small percentage of children with systemic JRA develop arthritis in many joints.
+They may have severe arthritis that lasts into adulthood.

 JRA is often hard to diagnose.
 Sometimes children with JRA do not complain of pain.
 In fact, parents may not be aware of symptoms such as swelling.

 Some symptoms are similar to other serious conditions such as infection, cancer, bone disorders, Lyme disease, and lupus.

 If a doctor thinks a child may have JRA, she will ask about symptoms and the family’s medical history.
 She will give the child a physical exam to look for joint swelling, rashes, signs of internal organ inflammation, and eye problems.
 She may also take samples of the child’s blood and joint fluid, and use X-rays or other tests to check for joint damage and signs of inflammation.